Bio

 Erin Brennan

 I am an experienced environmental science educator and science communicator dedicated to sustainability, environmental justice, and STEM accessibility.
 I began teaching science in public schools in 2010 because I wanted to make a difference by teaching my students about the incredible biodiversity of our planet and how to protect and conserve it.
 In that time, I have taught elementary, middle, and high school students in addition to teaching professional development for teachers.
 I have taught life, earth, and environmental science, health science, and engineering and design courses.
 I have led thousands of students through the process of experimental design, habitat restoration projects, conducting biodiversity surveys, measuring air and water quality, and examining environmental justice issues in our community.
-My students and I have participated in a wide variety of community science programs.
-I have participated in National Science Foundation-funded science education research, served as a mentor for new STEM teachers, and designed NGSS-aligned K-12 science curriculum for Jefferson County Public Schools in Louisville, KY.
+My students and I have participated in a wide variety of community science programs and designed our own.
+As an expert in science education, I have participated in National Science Foundation-funded science education research, served as a mentor for new STEM teachers, and participated in the design and implementation of an NGSS-aligned K-12 science curriculum for Jefferson County Public Schools in Louisville, KY that was used by 96,000 students in 169 schools.
 I also have experience developing curricula and programming in nontraditional educational environments.

 I have been a professional photographer for many years and I love to use my skills to draw attention to the beauty of nature and the environmental problems facing our planet.
 I believe that science communication, whether sharing images that highlight the beauty of the natural world, creating fun videos, or sharing complex information in easy-to-understand language, plays an important role in educating and engaging the public about conservation and scientific discovery.